RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 As we are working on decoupled backend and frontend, we still want to have our code properly tested.

 A nice technique we've been using is installing the backend (Drupal) and frontend (AngularJS webapp) on the same Travis instance and running Behat tests on the frontend.
 By having the backend present we don't need to mock any data just for the frontend, as we already have some dummy migrated data as part of every installation profile.
-We use PhantomsJS ([here's](Testing of Javascript code is done with PhantomJS) a quick wiki on how to install it) along with Behat to test the frontend.
+For that we use PhantomsJS ([easy install](https://github.com/Gizra/KnowledgeBase/wiki/Behat-phantomJs-install)).

 For the brave, see our [.travis](https://github.com/Gizra/negawatt-server/blob/master/.travis.yml) configuration that runs both API and Javascript tests on our fully decoupled app.
 Note that the linked project is nowhere near ready, but it can still be valuable if you want to see how we got Travis to run our tests.

 ## CasperJS Vs Behat

 @juampy from Lullabot has recommended in his [blog post](https://www.lullabot.com/blog/article/testing-front-end-casperjs) to use CasperJs to test JS.
-I think I believe Behat could be better simply because it's easier to read.
+I believe Behat could be better simply because it's easier to read.
 For example take this CasperJs code:

 ```javascript
 casper.test.begin('Tests homepage structure', 7, function suite(test) {